Functorial constructions related to double Poisson vertex algebras: Introduction

 \subsection{Acknowledgements}

 The authors thank Michael Bulois, Reimundo Heluani, Thibault Juillard, Andrew Linshaw and Daniele Valeri for useful discussions.
 T.B. has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No. 768679).
 The authors wish to thank Damien Calaque, Johan Leray and Bruno Vallette for organizing a workshop on double Poisson structures, funded by the aforementioned grant.
+T.B. is partially supported by the Agence Nationale de la Recherche (project n°\!
+ANR-24-CE40-2583).
 M.F. has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No.~101034255.
-A.M. is partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research innovation programme (ERC-2020-SyG-854361-HyperK).
+A.M. is partially supported by the European Research Council (ERC) under the European Union's Horizon 2020 research innovation programme (ERC-2020-SyG-854361-HyperK) and the ANR project ANR-24-CE40-3389 (GRAW).